 tax crimeYou or your company might underreport your income a little.
 Maybe you don’t reveal all of your foreign holdings on your FBAR.
 Or, maybe you cooked up a scam over a few years that finds you claiming deductions you have no hope of being able to support.
 Are you going to jail?

-We talked earlier about the chronic defunding of the Internal Revenue Service (IRS).
-It is true—the number of IRS prosecutions for tax crimes has declined.
-So, in terms of crime, is the IRS aiming at your accounting practices?
+Though it’s true that the number of IRS prosecutions for tax crimes has declined.
+But is the IRS aiming at your accounting practices?

 An IRS mandate: Educate about and deter tax fraud